 Garlicana – Avram Drucker grows lots of alliums (more garlic varieties than you ever knew existed) & the occasional seed crop on his farm in Douglas County, Oregon.

 Lonesome Whistle Farm – Kasey White & Jeff Broadie farm just north of Eugene, Oregon.
-Famous locally for their popcorn, grain & dry beans, they have been producing seed for many years.
+Famous locally for their popcorn, grain & dry beans, which we offer here as seed.

 Oregon Country Farm – Serah Mead & Gabe Woytek worked together with Sarah & Rod Fielder, growing filberts, cider apples, & some seeds, in Brownsville, Oregon.

 Organic Redneck – Brothers Jack & Sam Richardson grow certified organic blueberries, vegetables, & more on their farm near Leaburg, Oregon.